 - The capacity required for your lifts

 - The number of lifts you will be carrying out, usually per hour

 - The speed, and the number of speeds needed

-Once you know this information, you will instantly be able to tell if a hoist’s specifications is going to meet your needs.
+Once you know this information, you will instantly be able to tell if a hoist’s specifications are going to meet your needs.

-Choosing a hoist is no easy business, even when it is new.
+Choosing products from hoists for sale is no easy business, even when it is new.
 Start by finding the retailer of your choice, who should be well established and able to offer you comprehensive advice relating to your hoist and the choices you have available.
 If you work with a retailer regularly, ask about their used hoists and see what they can offer.
 All hoists should come with all the certifications to show they have been inspected and you must ensure all used equipment is fully certified.